 Amerukhan Basics Clothing is a division of Moor Graphix.
-Both entities represents the cultural re-defining of the slave narrative.
-Our clothing uses imagery, messages and symbolism to acknowledge our Aboriginal, Indigenous connection to the land of Amerukhan!
+Both entities represents the cultural re-defining of a false narrative.
+Our clothing uses imagery, messages and symbolism to acknowledge our Aboriginal, Indigenous connection to the land of Amerukhan.
+My intent is to rewrite our story through design and conjure the spirits of our ancestors to fuel the children of our future to act not react!

 The Meru, Ameru, Nubian or Ngaa people are a Bantu ethnic group that inhabit the Meru region of Kenya and Ethiopia of Africa who traveled to the continent of the so-called Americas thousands of years before any European traveler.